 Payments will be issued by direct deposit twice monthly.

-Please allow two weeks after the submission of payment claim form for the payment cheque to be issued.
 Please do not call the office looking for payment unless more than two weeks has transpired and your payment has not been received.